ThroughTheGrapevine/ThroughTheGrapevine/README.md

 - seo link building
 - marketing and advertising

-For business inquires or other means of communication you may contact me via discord: MiceOnVenus#0101
+For business inquires or other means of communication you may contact me via email throughthegrapvine@proton.me.